 ”In fracture mechanics, the first question is always: Why did it break?”

-“A component will always fail by the most energetically favorable pathway — whether or not we have studied that pathway.”
+”A component will always fail by the most energetically favorable pathway — whether or not we’ve studied that pathway.”